 Early Orthodontic Treatment for Kids

-When Should My Child First See a Pediatric Orthodontist?
+When Should My Child First See an Orthodontist?

 The American Association of Orthodontists recommends that children have their first orthodontic evaluation around age 7.
-By this age, enough permanent teeth have come in for Dr. Susan Korch to spot early warning signs that may not be obvious to parents or even a family dentist.
-Some dentists may even refer children sooner if they see concerns.
+By this age, enough permanent teeth have come in for Dr. Susan Korch to identify early signs of developing concerns that may not yeast be visible.

 Why Early Evaluations and Braces for Kids Matter?